mjago/PBuf/docs/dox/theory_of_operation.md

 ## Memory

-The circular buffer is a structure containing elements upto the defined BUFFER_SIZE.
+The circular buffer is a structure containing elements upto the defined `BUFFER_SIZE`.
 Each element is a structure containing both data and a forward-linking link to the following buffer location.

-We also have a tail pointer and and array of head pointers whose size is equal to the PRIORITY_SIZE.
+We also have a tail pointer and and array of head pointers whose size is equal to the `PRIORITY_SIZE`.
 In addition, a further byte is used to store active flags for each priority.

 With these pointers into the structure we can process both insert and retrieve operations very quickly.
-The only time we spend following the links to any extent (beyond one or two) is when we are requred to calculate the size of the buffer contents since it was decided the memory saved here was justifiable (the print function also follows the links, but this is a DEBUG enabled function only - for the purpose of the command line evaluation program).
+The only time we spend following the links to any extent (beyond one or two) is when we are requred to calculate the size of the buffer contents since it was decided the memory saved here was justifiable (the print function also follows the links, but this is a `DEBUG` enabled function only - for the purpose of the command line evaluation program).

+## Headless Operation

+*PBuf* can be used in a headless mode where the user supplies the buffer, and configures PBUF appropriately.
+In this configuration the commands `PBUF_insertIndex()` and `PBUF_retrieveIndex()` are used to have *PBuf* figure out the appropriate indices to reference the remote buffer correctly.
+This mode is achieved by defining `EXTERNAL_DATA_BUFFER`, which causes the compiler to build *PBuf* without the internal buffer storage or the buffer manipulation instruction `PBUF_insert()` and `PBUF_retrieve()`.

 ## Pointers

 As mentioned, a number of pointers are used to provide fast access into the buffer:

-Here P1 refers to highest priority, P3 to lowest priority etc.
+Here P2 refers to highest priority, P0 to lowest priority etc.
 Tail is the tail pointer.
 Head is the head pointer.
 The active array maintains the active status. the x denotes an empty element.

 ```

 ---------------------<------------------
 |                                      |
-->  P1   ->   P2   ->   P3   ->   x   >-
+->  P2   ->   P1   ->   P0   ->   x   >-
     ^         ^         ^         ^
- Head[1]   Head[2]   Head[3]     Tail
+ Head[2]   Head[1]   Head[0]     Tail

 Active[1] = ACTIVE
 Active[2] = ACTIVE
 Active[3] = ACTIVE

 ```

 ## Retrieving Data

 To retrieve an element the tail updates by following the link of the element it refernces, and the data at its new position is retrieved.
-If the head pointer matching the retrieved element's priority has the same index value as the tail pointer, the relevant active flag is set to NON_ACTIVE.
+If the head pointer matching the retrieved element's priority has the same index value as the tail pointer, the relevant active flag is set to `NON_ACTIVE`.

-If there is no data in the buffer all active flags are NON_ACTIVE and a suitable message returned to the caller.
+If there is no data in the buffer all active flags are `NON_ACTIVE` and a suitable message returned to the caller.
 The empty buffer check is a single instruction operation.

 ## Adding Data